 20- Youth Cooperation

 ASEM sets up Asia-Europe Foundation (ASEF) in order to foster ASEM public awareness and visibility.
-Established on 15 February 1997 in the Ministerial Declaration of the 1st ASEM Foreign Minister Meeting (FMM1), ASEF is aimed at promoting understanding, strengthening relationships and facilitating cooperation among the people, institutions and organizations of Asia and Europe.
+It was established on 15 February 1997 in the Ministerial Declaration of the 1st ASEM Foreign Minister Meeting (FMM1).
+Moreover, it is the only permanent institution of ASEM.
+ASEF aims to promote cultural understanding, strengthen relationships as well as facilitate cooperation among the people, institutions and organizations between Asia and Europe.
 ASEF receives financial contribution from all members annually on the voluntary basis.

-Since becoming an ASEM member, Cambodia has gained much benefit.
-Firstly, ASEM provides Cambodia an excellent venue to promote Cambodia’s image in the international arena.
-Secondly, it is an opportunity to strengthen its bilateral cooperation with other members through high-level meetings of ASEM and boost tangible areas of cooperation for development of Cambodia’s economy, including exchanges of trade, investment, and tourism etc. Thirdly, ASEM has contributed to the development of Cambodian human resources both private sector and public.
-Fourth, ASEM connectivity is a most vibrant one for Cambodia to promote its people to people exchanges in an increasing inter-connected Asia-Europe regions.
+Firstly, ASEM provides Cambodia an excellent platform to promote Cambodia’s image in the international arena.
+Secondly, it is an opportunity to strengthen our bilateral cooperation with other members through high-level meetings of ASEM and boost tangible areas of cooperation for development of Cambodia’s economy, including exchanges of trade, investment, and tourism, etc. Thirdly, ASEM has contributed to the development of Cambodian human resources, in both private and public sectors.
+Lastly, ASEM connectivity is a most vibrant one for Cambodia to promote its people-to-people exchange; especially in this increasing inter-connected Asia-Europe regions.

-As a member of ASEM, Cambodia has contributed an annual budget of USD 10,000 to ASEF since 2005.
-Cambodia always takes part in ASEF process by assigning delegates to attend ASEF related projects.
-In cooperation with ASEF, Cambodia hosted a seminar on the occasion of ASEM Day under the theme “ASEM in 3rd Decade” on 06 March 2017 to promote ASEM and ASEF visibility and to strengthen cooperation between Cambodia institutions and ASEF.
+As a member of ASEM, Cambodia has contributed USD 10,000 annually to ASEF since 2005.
+Cambodia has always taken part in ASEF process by assigning delegates to attend ASEF related projects.
+In cooperation with ASEF, Cambodia hosted a 7th ASEF Face-to-face Public Diplomacy Training, on 21-25 October 2019 in Siem Reap, aiming at improving the relations between Asia and Europe by enhancing public diplomacy efforts among members.